 When you run a foodservice operation, every cup of coffee you serve is a reflection of your brand.
 But choosing between a French press and an automatic brewer isn't just about taste—it's about workflow, consistency, and customer expectations.
-For a complete look at French press brewing for businesses, check out our Ultimate Guide to French Press Coffee for Businesses.
+If you're exploring coffee programs, our

 Both methods have passionate advocates, but the right choice depends on your volume, staff skill, and concept.
 In this guide, I'll break down the real differences so you can make an informed decision for your business.